Skip to main content

 The acceptance of amyloid PET imaging will depend on overcoming these discrepancies and achieving accuracy in the range of FDG brain PET.
 Computer aided detection will be required to solve the low differential uptake (amyloid to background) ratios to PET image contrast in the prodromal stages of Alzheimer’s disease.
 The amyloid burden in prodromal Alzheimer’s disease expressed as an area fraction may be closer to 0.1% compared with 6% in end-stage Alzheimer’s disease.
 A quantitative approach will undoubtedly be helpful to determine a threshold for beta-amyloid deposition that can differentiate healthy controls from probable Alzheimer’s disease and mild cognitive impairment (MCI).
 To make an impact on imaging diagnosis and treatment efficacy, the science of amyloid PET imaging and quantitative interpretation need to be further elucidated by clinical trials as we attempt to add this developing technology to our diagnostic armamentarium.

-Volume 6, Issue 1: Quantitative Neuroimaging of Alzheimer’s Disease
+Volume 6, Issue 1: Guidance for Sponsors: Quantitative Neuroimaging of Alzheimer’s Disease

 Originally written by legacy Intrinsic Imaging Medical Director